 - Barclays Card is used in Bing Adcenter and Facebook Advertising as well as in one of my smaller Adwords Account.

-- Citibank card is used mainly for booking tickets online, making offline purchases like my MacBook Pro as well as pay my telephone and internet bills for my home and office.
+- Citibank card is used mainly for booking tickets online, making offline purchases as well as pay my telephone and internet bills for my home and office.

 - SBI Card is used for recharge my prepaid mobiles and DTH accounts as I have very small credit limit in SBI Card.

 Let me show you some of the benefits I get when using my credit cards.